Updated: Jul 25

 Chronic TMAO elevation has been associated with cardiovascular disease in another research (not correlated – which means TMAO does not cause heart disease but people with heart disease often have increased levels of TMAO in the blood compared to people without).
 People with long-term TMAO elevation are at increased risk of dying from all causes (all-cause mortality).
 This risk is strongly dose-dependent meaning the higher the levels the higher the risk.

-There was one study that tested how much does TMAO increase upon supplementing choline from different sources (including aGPC) and how quickly did it go down to baseline after supplements were stopped.
+There was one study that tested how much TMAO increases upon supplementing choline from different sources (including aGPC) and how quickly did it go down to baseline after supplements were stopped.
 It took about 24 hours for it to go back after they discontinued the supplements.
 As shown on the chart below, aGPC produced a short-term increase of TMAO, which was less profound than other choline supplements and eventually all returned to zero.

 But the question is: